Ottawa Event Calendar

 Youth/family-friendly option: Stop in for an Italian treat at The Grand Pizzeria, a great hotspot with authentic Neapolitain pizza.

 8:00 pm: Theatre?
 Dance?
+Broadway?
 The symphony?
-The National Arts Centre is home to the NAC Orchestra (under the musical direction of Pinchas Zukerman) as well as English and French theatre presenting the best of stage artistry from across the country.
+The National Arts Centre is home to the NAC Orchestra (under the musical direction of Pinchas Zukerman) as well as English and French theatre presenting the best artistry from across the country.

-10:00 am: You can’t leave town without a tour through the National Gallery of Canada with its giant bronze spider, Maman, on the plaza entranceway.
-Permanent exhibits include major works from European, American and Canadian masters among many others.
-Guided tours or personal tours with audio guide are available.
+10:00 am: You can’t leave town without a tour through the largest visual arts museum in Canada, the National Gallery of Canada.
+Its giant bronze spider, Maman, greets you on the plaza entranceway providing a taste of what to expect inside.
+The Gallery boasts the world’s most comprehensive collection of Canadian (including Inuit) art, plus permanent exhibits include major works from European, American, and Canadian masters among many others.

 3:00 pm: Spend the afternoon at the Mackenzie King Estate in Gatineau Park.
-Roam around the romantic gardens and picturesque ruins or take one of the many trails through the woods before stopping for tea at the Mackenzie King Tearoom.
-Travel time is approximately 20 minutes.
+Roam around the romantic gardens and picturesque ruins, or take one of the many trails through the woods before stopping for tea at the Mackenzie King Tearoom.
+Travel time is approx. 20 min.

-6:30 pm: You can indulge in dinner at the Courtyard Restaurant specializing in Canadian cuisine using fresh, seasonal ingredients from local suppliers and is a favorite destination for relaxed fine dining.
+6:30 pm: For dinner, indulge at the Courtyard Restaurant.
+A favourite destination for relaxed fine dining, the restaurant specializes in Canadian cuisine using fresh, seasonal ingredients from local suppliers.

 8:30 pm: No need to wait for Halloween to enjoy a really good scare.
-Take a lantern-guided walking tour of the city’s ‘darker side’ with the Haunted Walks of Ottawa.
-Large groups are welcome with reservations.
+Take a lantern-guided walking tour of the city’s ‘dark side’ with the Haunted Walks of Ottawa.

-11:00 am: After the ceremony make your way to the Bytown Museum, with its wealth of photographs and artifacts about Ottawa’s early days, before it became the capital.
-As the museum is located at the entrance to Ontario’s first UNESCO World Heritage site, the Rideau Canal, you’ll view those first locks with fresh eyes once you learn about the monumental challenges of their creation.
+11:00 am: After the ceremony make your way to the Bytown Museum, with its wealth of photographs and artifacts about Ottawa’s early days before it became the capital.
+Located at the entrance to Ontario’s first UNESCO World Heritage site, the Rideau Canal, you’ll view those first locks with fresh eyes once you learn about the monumental challenges of their creation.

-Adventurous groups will love paddling a voyageur canoe to Aboriginal Experiences (groups only), a native village with live dance performances, guided tours, craft workshops, authentic meals, and more.
+Adventurous groups will love paddling a voyageur canoe to Aboriginal Experiences (groups only), the world’s only urban-based Aboriginal cultural attraction.
+Aboriginal Experiences, set in a native village, allows you to experience Aboriginal life by way of live dance performances, guided tours, craft workshops, authentic meals, and more.

 4:00 pm: Paul’s Boat Lines is the ideal sightseeing venue on the water.
-Choose to see Ottawa scenery via the Rideau Canal or the Ottawa River.
-You will see the natural beauty of the region that captured the imagination of the first European explorer Samuel de Champlain.
+Choose to travel along the Rideau Canal or the Ottawa River and see the natural beauty of the region that captured the imagination of the first European explorer Samuel de Champlain (400 years ago).
 Operating from May to October, evening cruises end on Labour Day.

-5:30 pm: Patterned after the great steak houses of North America, is one of Ottawa's best choices for steak and seafood, Prime 360.
+5:30 pm: Patterned after the great steak houses of North America, Prime 360 – The Ultimate Steakhouse is one of Ottawa's best choices for steak and seafood.